BloomTech-Labs/Labs26-Citrics-FE-TeamA/README.md

 <img width="90%" src='./.github/CitricsEndLabs.gif' alt='Gif moving image of a preview of the citircs website at the end of Labs26'/>
 </p>

+> A walk through video with audio about each seciton found [on this video](https://youtu.be/zdBlEwy-V3M)

 ## Contributors

 |                                            [Michael Perez](https://github.com/Perezented)                                            |                                         [Toricruz Mendiola](https://github.com/mtoricruz)                                          |